model-driven-devops/mdd/exercises/initial-setup.md

 ## Running Locally in the Native OS
 ### Python Dependancies
-Next, tt is highly recommended that you create a virtual environment to make it easier to install the dependencies without conflict:
+Next, it is highly recommended that you create a virtual environment to make it easier to install the dependencies without conflict:

 ```